pagopa/azure-pipeline-templates/templates/docker-release/README.md

-# Node Github Release template
+# Docker Github Release template

-Opinionated sequence of steps to mark a new release of a Nodejs project hosted on a Github repository.
-It does the following:
+Opinionated sequence of steps to build and push a docker image into a registry

-1. bump the version according to a given [SemVer](https://semver.org/) option (`major`, `minor`, `patch` or `prerelease`)
-1. tag the repository with the new version number
-1. push changes and tags to the repository
-1. creates a Github release from the release tag

-Be sure that code is checked-out using `persistCredentials: true` in the `checkout` step.
-Also be aware that the template commits **every** change on the release branch, thus be sure you only edit file you intend to include in the commit.

-The template does not make any assumption on any specific node version nor dependency to be installed.
-Please perform setup **before** including the template.
+1. login to docker container registry
+1. if `FORCE_REPLACE_DOCKER_IMAGE` is false and docker image with `DOCKER_IMAGE_TAG` not exists, build and push the image into the registry
+1. if `FORCE_REPLACE_DOCKER_IMAGE` is true, build and push the image into the registry

 ## Usage